tlepple/iceberg-intro-workshop/README.md

 ### Explore Time Travel with Apache Iceberg:

 ---
 So far in our workshop we have loaded some tables and run some `CRUD` operations with our platform.
-In this exercise we are going to see a really cool feature called `Time Travel`.
+In this exercise, we are going to see a really cool feature called `Time Travel`.

 Time travel queries refer to the ability to query data as it existed at a specific point in time in the past.
 This feature is useful in a variety of scenarios, such as auditing, disaster recovery, and debugging.